 And once I understood that there was no real friend, that I was no real friend, I had to stop it all.
 Because it was finished.

 I’m wrestling with why I’m even writing this.
 All I know is that something here needs expressing.
 Maybe it’s gratitude for things I’ve learned?
 For my friends?
 Maybe’s it’s bitterness that something I thought was true was rotten at the core.
 Snow White’s apple as friendship.

 In my 40s, the friendships I cherish most are easy, accepting, supportive.
 Like any gardener, I’ve pruned here and there, in the hope that flowers blossom more and bigger and better in the years to come.
 My friends are many ages, many genders, live in many places.
 We laugh, we share, we don’t get to see each other as much as we’d like.
 But when we do, we talk and talk.
-One of my closest friends from high school emails me every few weeks to see what I’m reading.
+One of my oldest friends, from high school, emails me every few weeks to see what I’m reading.
 Currently, I have no idea where he is; he could be in Thailand or in London.
 He could be next door.
 I don’t care; I cherish every email.
-I am in a WhatsApp thread with two old friends, one in LA, one in Sussex, and we spend most of the time texting silly memes, old pictures, jokes.
-Every time I see the notification, I smile.
-I text constantly with a friend from work who was once my boss about everything; from real woes, to career concerns, to the actual dumbest shit.
+Reading what he is reading makes the world a warmer place.
+I am in a WhatsApp thread with two other dear friends, one in LA, one in Sussex, and we spend most of the time texting silly memes, old pictures, jokes.
+Every time I see the notification, I smile, even if sometimes I forget to reply.
+I text constantly with a friend from work, who was once my boss, about everything; from real woes, to career concerns, to the actual dumbest shit.
 I have friends!
 I love my friends.
 But I also have ghosts and they haunt me too.
 Pictures from the past that were once warm and are now wistful.